rparappuram/AlpacaTradingAlgo/ReadMe.md

 1. `src/trading_classes.py`: Contains the `TradingOpportunities` and `Alpaca` classes, which handle scraping trading opportunities and executing buy/sell orders, respectively.
 2. `src/slack_app_notification.py`: Contains the `slack_app_notification()` function, which formats and returns a string containing the trading activity details to be sent via Slack.
 3. `main.py`: The main script that brings together the functionality from the `src` folder, executing the trading bot's operations and sending Slack notifications.
-4. `creds.cfg`: A configuration file that stores the Alpaca API and Slack API credentials.
-(Make sure to add your own API keys and tokens here)
 5. `.circleci/config.yml`: The CircleCI configuration file that defines jobs, steps, and workflows for automated testing, building, and deployment.

 ## How It Works